Startup Definitions

 PitchA presentation where a startup founder explains their business idea to potential investors.

-Pitch DeckA brief presentation that provides an overview of your business plan, including the market opportunity, product, and financials.
+Pitch DeckA brief presentation that provides an overview of your business plan and market opportunity.

 Pitch Deck or DeckA presentation used by startups to pitch their business idea, plan, and potential to investors.

-PivotA significant change in a startup's business model, product, or target market, often in response to feedback or changing market conditions.
+PivotA significant change in a startup's business model, product, or target market.

 PositioningDifferentiating a company from its competitors.